Hermitage Reflection for October

 ![]() |

 Below is a prayer composed by Bishop John W. Flesey to Our Lady of Tenderness.
-United in heart and mind, let us pray that hearts across our globe may open to receive the gift of Christ's peace.
+United in heart and mind, let us pray that hearts across our globe long for and embrace the gift of Christ's peace.

 Dear Lady of Tenderness,